 STEAM become a hot topic in the world of education and in the business community, but what does STEAM have to do with your preschooler?
-Why is it important to plan STEAM activities for preschool?
+What does STEAM mean and why is it important to plan STEAM activities for preschool?

 What is STEAM?

-STEAM stands for science, technology, engineering, art, and math, and all of these are important to include in a preschooler’s education.
-In some ways they seem lofty, but be assured, they are not.
-Young children, even as young as toddlers, not only have a natural curiosity for STEAM, but they are also good at it!
+STEAM is an acronym for science, technology, engineering, art, and math, and all of these are important to include in a preschooler’s education.
+In some ways they seem developmentally inappropriate, but be assured, they certainly are.
+Young children, even as young as toddlers, not only have a natural curiosity for STEAM activities, but they are also good at them too!
+This is because STEAM activities encourage and challenge a preschooler’s natural sense of curiosity.

 Preschoolers need time and exposure to science, technology, engineering, art, and math to develop a strong foundation for future learning by exploring STEAM skills and concepts through play and discussion.
 And then applying those skills through more play.

-- Science encourages curiosity, investigation, answering questions, and problem solving, often involving experimentation and exploration.
+- Science requires preschoolers to not only answer but also to ask questions.
+Science powers curiosity, investigation, and problem solving, often involving experimentation and exploration.

-- Technology refers to using simple tools like crayons and rulers, as well as more complex ones like microscopes and computers.
+- Technology refers to applying the scientific knowledge a preschooler gains.
+They do this by using the most basic tools like crayons and rulers, as well as more complex technological inventions like microscopes and computers.

 - Art encourages creativity and process development, as well as allows children to illustrate concepts they are learning.